 Please read our Gippsland attractions articles for more information on this amazing part of Australia.
 We are sure you will find Gippsland tourist attractions that will suit you.

 Find Gippsland Tourist Attractions Here

 There are many places a town should be proud of and one for us is The Gippsland Vehicle Collection, Maffra Motor Museum.
-For a small town with a population of 5,000 people, it is amazing to think that a museum as beautiful and unique as this would call our little town...read more
+For a small town in Australia with a population of 5,000 people, it is amazing to think that a museum as beautiful and unique as this would call...read more

 Just as a Wednesday activity, I decided to go on a cruise down the Thomson River aboard The Rubeena.
 The Port of Sale is home to The Rubeena and is also where you depart for The Port of Sale Heritage Cruise.
 I was really looking forward to the cruise as it is not...read more

 Blue Gables Vineyard is located near Maffra in the East Gippsland region of Victoria, Australia.
 It is only a stone's throw away from Lake Glenmaggie and the foothills of the Victorian High Country.
 The East Gippsland area is developing a reputation for producing fine...read more

 Tucked away from sight in far East Gippsland, Australia is a relic of a forgotten time.
 A time when trains traversed the nation moving people and goods across this huge land that we live in.
 Twenty kilometres East of Lakes Entrance on the Princess Highway you may...read more

 Facing a Saturday with not much to do we decided that we would jump in the car and head up to Bruthen.
 You see The Bullet Brewery is a placeIi have always wanted to visit for a few beers and a meal.
 It is just one of those things: life, time and the opportunity had...read more